-In 2020 the Institute of Public Care at Oxford Brookes University was commissioned by Norfolk County Council to evaluate in real time the implementation of a model of support for carers, commissioned from Bridges Outcomes Partnership, under the umbrella of Carers Matter Norfolk.
+In 2020 the Institute of Public Care at Oxford Brookes University was commissioned by Norfolk County Council (the Council) to evaluate in real time the implementation of a model of support for carers, commissioned under the umbrella of Carers Matter Norfolk (the Service).
 An interim report was produced in October 2021, and this is the final report of the evaluation.

-The contract with Bridges was established using a social impact bond mechanism.
-The central assumption and expectation of the Council was that Carers Matter Norfolk would be successful in sustaining carers over time, and in preventing the 'breakdown' of caring relationships.
+The contract with the provider - a partnership of voluntary organisations - was established using a social impact bond mechanism.
+The central assumption and expectation of the Council was that the new carers service would be successful in sustaining carers over time, and in preventing the 'breakdown' of caring relationships.
 As such, it was further anticipated that this would significantly reduce costs falling on adult social care.

-In this report we present findings drawn from a mixed-methods approach combining both quantitative and qualitative analysis including; a longitudinal survey of carers in contact with Carers Matter Norfolk; analysis of a sample of case files held by Carers Matter Norfolk (and others held by the Council); and interviews with carers and professional stakeholders.
+In this report we present findings drawn from a mixed-methods approach combining both quantitative and qualitative analysis including; a longitudinal survey of carers in contact with the service; analysis of a sample of case files held by the service and the Council; and interviews with carers and professional stakeholders.

 We report on the positive value of the service, as well as indicating scope for improvements.
 However, we did not find evidence that the service is able to offer savings to social care by preventing or delaying carer breakdown.
-Indeed, we challenge the assumptions that underpinned these expectations, both in terms of the scale of carer breakdown (significantly less than projected), and in the capacity of the nature, duration and intensity of the Carers Matter Norfolk offer to reduce the likelihood of carer breakdown.
+Indeed, we challenge the assumptions that underpinned these expectations, both in terms of the scale of carer breakdown (significantly less than projected), and in the capacity of the nature, duration and intensity of the offer to reduce the likelihood of carer breakdown.

-The service provided by Carers Matter Norfolk has continued to evolve throughout the evaluation, in part responding to the findings of the interim report, and developing a more streamlined and personalised offer to carers.
+The provision has continued to evolve throughout the evaluation, in part responding to the findings of the interim report and developing a more streamlined and personalised offer to carers.

-The Carers Matter Norfolk service was established to provide a universal accessible service that would be a gateway to information and advice, and to the support required to improve carer wellbeing.
+The Service was established to provide universal access that would be a gateway to information and advice, and to the support required to improve carer wellbeing.
 There were two key objectives for the service:

-- Increase the identification and understanding of needs of carers in Norfolk. - Improve the wellbeing of carers and support them in sustaining their caring relationship.
+- Increase the identification and understanding of needs of carers in the county. - Improve the wellbeing of carers and support them in sustaining their caring relationship.

-There has certainly been improved identification of carers (starting from a low base where relatively few carers were known to the council).
-Between September 2020 and April 2023 Carers Matter Norfolk recorded almost 8,000 carers who had been referred (or had self-referred) to the service.
+There has certainly been improved identification of carers (starting from a low base where relatively few carers were known to the Council).
+Between September 2020 and April 2023 the Service recorded almost 8,000 carers who had been referred (or had self-referred) to the service.
 The profile of carers in Norfolk is similar to that which exists in national data, with carers tending to be older people, typically caring for someone aged over 65 (most likely to be either their partner or a parent).
-Carers referred to Carers Matter Norfolk are those who are more heavily involved in a spectrum of caring, often committing more than 50 hours per week to caring demands.
+Carers referred to the Service are those who are more heavily involved in a spectrum of caring, often committing more than 50 hours per week to caring demands.

-The wellbeing of carers has been measured by Carers Matter Norfolk through the use of the validated instrument of the Carers Star, applied at assessment and at subsequent review.
+The wellbeing of carers has been measured by the Service through the use of the validated instrument of the Carers Star, applied at assessment and at subsequent review.
 Improvements in wellbeing on this measure have been achieved.
 However, the scores are a poor predictor of risk of carer breakdown, and where caring situations did breakdown, carers had similar Star scores to other carers.